jeaend/bias-mitigation-aif360/README.md

 ## Project Structure

 * **notebooks/**
-  Jupyter notebooks for exploration and demonstration of baseline models, mitigation approaches, metrics, divided by datasets
+  Jupyter notebooks for exploration and demonstration of baseline models, mitigation approaches, metrics, divided by datasets.
+Also contains statistical testing and questionnaire notebook.

 * **src/**
   Four Python modules: